 Cultural resources or historic properties include prehistoric and historic archaeological sites, districts, buildings, structures, and objects as well as locations of important historic events.
+Cultural resources that are considered eligible for listing, or have been listed on, the National Register of Historic Places (NRHP) maintained by the National Park Service are defined as "historic properties."
+Federal agencies, including TVA, are required by the NHPA (54 USC

-Federal agencies, including TVA, are required by the NHPA (54 USC 300101 et seq.) and by NEPA to consider the possible effects of their undertakings on historic properties.
+300101 et seq.) and by NEPA to consider the possible effects of their undertakings on historic properties.
 "Undertaking" means any project, activity, or program, and any of its elements, that has the potential to affect a historic property and is under the direct or indirect jurisdiction of a federal agency or is licensed or assisted by a federal agency.
 An agency may fulfill its statutory obligations under NEPA by following the process outlined in the regulations implementing Section 106 of NHPA.
 Additional cultural resource laws that protect historic resources include the Archaeological and Historic Preservation Act (54 USC 300101 et seq.), Archaeological Resources Protection Act (16 USC 470aa-470mm), and the Native American Graves Protection and Repatriation Act (25 USC 3001-3013).

-Section 106 of the NHPA requires that federal agencies consider the potential effects of their actions on historic properties and to allow the Advisory Council on Historic Preservation an opportunity to comment on the action.
-Section 106 involves four steps: (1) initiate the process, (2) identify historic properties, (3) assess adverse effects, and (4) resolve adverse effects.
+Section 106 of the NHPA requires that federal agencies consider the potential effects of their actions on historic properties and to allow the Advisory Council on Historic Preservation an opportunity to comment on the action early in the project planning process.
+Section 106 involves four steps: (1) initiate the process, (2) identify historic properties, (3) assess adverse project effects, and (4) resolve adverse effects.
 This process is carried out in consultation with the SHPO and other interested consulting parties, including federally recognized Indian tribes.

-Cultural resources are considered historic properties if they are listed or eligible for listing in the National Register of Historic Places (NRHP).
 The NRHP eligibility of a resource is based on the Secretary of the Interior's criteria for evaluation (36 CFR 60.4), which state that significant cultural resources possess integrity of location, design, setting, materials, workmanship, feeling, association and: